-In FY 2022, TO-F will prioritize service delivery to meet its fiduciary obligations to Tribes, individual Indians, and Alaska Natives.
+In FY 2023, TO-F will prioritize service delivery to meet its fiduciary obligations to Tribes, individual Indians, and Alaska Natives.
 Specifically, TO-F will continue to provide beneficiaries with a dedicated primary point of contact focused on providing beneficiary services in a trusted, timely, and accurate manner as follows:

-- Implement the new Interactive Beneficiary Service Kiosks in four (4) locations throughout Indian Country.
-Kiosks provide live video connection to the TBCC and ability to scan documents for people who do not have access to BTFA staff or internet connectivity. - The Trust Beneficiary Call Center (TBCC) will answer an estimated 100,000 beneficiary calls, an average of 400 beneficiary interactions per day. - TBCC should achieve a first-line resolution rate of 95.6%. - TBCC as a High Impact Service Provider (HISP), will continues making improvements per OMB Circular A-11 Section 280. - Assist the LBBP by responding to an estimated 3,000 calls. - Maintain and enhance strategic partnerships with the Department's bureaus and offices with Native American trust responsibilities.
-These partnerships enhance communication with beneficiaries and promote a beneficiary focus throughout the Department. - Participate in over 20 plus BTFA virtual outreach events providing information on services, trust asset management, trust initiatives, and financial skills training reaching over 1,200 individual Indian beneficiaries who might not otherwise be in contact with DOI.
+- TBCC will answer an estimated 100,000 beneficiary calls, an average of 400 beneficiary interactions per day. - TBCC should achieve a first-line resolution rate of 95.6%. - TBCC, because BTFA is a High Impact Service Provider (HISP), will continues making improvements per OMB Circular A-11 Section 280. - Maintain and enhance strategic partnerships with the Department's bureaus and offices with Native American trust responsibilities.
+These partnerships enhance communication with beneficiaries and promote a beneficiary focus throughout the Department. - Participate in over 20 plus BTFA virtual outreach events providing information on services, trust asset management, trust initiatives, and financial skills training reaching over 1,200 individual Indian beneficiaries who might not otherwise be in contact with DOI. - Continue interactions with Tribal leaders to discuss investment of Tribal trust funds (including investment training) and other issues important to the Tribes and their communities. - Provide financial skills training to IIM beneficiaries throughout Indian Country. - Respond to 93% of beneficiary inquiries within two business days and respond to the balance of these inquiries within 30 days. - Coordinate and review formal applications from Tribes to withdraw their funds from trust status for Tribal self-investment and management and encouraging enhanced Tribal involvement in this program whenever possible.